 6. XBMC – Kodi Media Center

-Kodi is a cross-platform video player written in C++ as a core with python scripts.
-This is a very popular Linux video player that will offer you to play both audio and video files simultaneously.
-It will provide you some powerful features such as audio and video streaming plugins, visualizations, screensavers, themes, and more.
+Kodi is a cross-platform video player written in C++ as a core with Python scripts.
+This very popular Linux video player will offer you to play audio and video files simultaneously.
+It will provide you with some powerful features such as audio and video streaming plugins, visualizations, screensavers, themes, and more.
 It supports all media formats, including MPEG-1, 2, 4, HVC, MIDI, MP2, MP3, etc.

-Xine is a simple Linux video player which plays all media file such as AVI, MOV, WMV, and MP3.
-Installing Xine, you can play your video from CD, DVD, Local drive without any difficulties.
-It will offer high-performance communication, fast memory transfer, a unified configuration system, and more.
-Xine requires less CPU processing to play videos.
+Parole is a simple Linux video player which plays all media files such as WMV, AVI, MOV, and MP3.
+You can install this tool to play almost all types of video from CD, DVD, and even from the Local drive without any obligations.
+It will offer quick memory transfer, high-performance communication, and an intuitive configuration system.

 10. Gnome Videos

-Gnome videos is a default video player for Gnome Shell.
+Gnome Videos is a default video player for Gnome Shell.
 It is one of the best Linux video players, which is very simple to use.
-Gnome videos support many video types, including M3U, SMIL, Real Audio format, and Windows Media Player format.
-It will offer you other additional features like still capturing, subtitles, adjust contrast, brightness, and saturation during video playback.
+This high-end video player supports many video types, including M3U, SMIL, Real Audio format, and Windows Media Player format.
+It will offer you other additional features like still capturing, subtitles and adjusting contrast, brightness, and saturation during video playback.